The-Devoyage/deeb/README.md

 Deeb's ability to turn groups JSON files into a database allows you to simply open a json file and edit as needed.

+The new Deeb Docs site is available now at www.deebkit.com << Check it out

+-- or --

 Check out the quick start below, or the [docs](https://docs.rs/deeb/latest/deeb/) to learn more.